 Here are some tips for dropshippers that will help you take your experience with dropshipping to a new level:

 1. Keep communication channels with your vendors and suppliers open

 Sooner or later, any e-commerce business has to think about rules governing returns and refunds.
-They’re necessary evil, but they can save you lots of time and effort if created before you launch your store.
+They’re the necessary evil, as they can save you lots of time and effort if created before you launch your store.
 Not all suppliers and dropshipping vendors accept returns, but all of them have specific policies.
 Check with your dropshipping providers, decide how you want to deal with returns and refunds and create your own policy.
 Dropshipping should be well thought-out.

 3. Provide customer support to ensure excellent customer experience

 Outsourcing inventory management and order fulfillment in general doesn’t mean you don’t have to deal with customers.
-They buy products with your brand name on them, they might have questions and issues.
+They buy products with your brand name on them, and they might have questions and issues.
 It’s time to think about customer service.

 Typically, you’d want to have chat or phone support, email address for inquiries, FAQ section and someone to handle comments and DMs on social media accounts.